InshaFakhar/InshaFakhar/README.md

      be named "InshaFakhar").
   2. Put this file inside it as README.md — GitHub will automatically show it on your profile page.
-  3. Search for "YOUR-GITHUB-USERNAME" below and replace every instance with your real GitHub username.
+  3. Search for "InshaFakhar" below and replace every instance with your real GitHub username.
 This is what powers the stats, streak, snake, and trophy widgets.
   4. Search for "REPLACE" comments for links you need to update